 The FRQDTR command in QPI mode utilizes all four IO lines to input the command code so that only two clocks are required, while the FRQDTR command requires that the byte-long command code is shifted into the device only via IO0 line in eight clocks.
 As a result, 6 command cycles will be reduced by the FRQDTR command in QPI mode.
-In addition, subsequent address and data out are shifted in/out via all four IO lines like the FRQDTR command.
-In fact, except for the command cycle, the FRQDTR operation in QPI mode is exactly same as the FRQDTR operation in SPI mode.
+In addition, subsequent address and data out are shifted in/out via all four IO lines like the FRQDTR command cycle, the FRQDTR operation in QPI mode is exactly same as the FRQDTR operation in SPI mode.